FloorplanQA: A Benchmark for Spatial Reasoning in LLMs using Structured Representations: Method

-PlanQA assesses spatial reasoning by presenting models with a single natural language question per symbolic layout.
-Questions span a range of geometric, topological, and functional types, including numeric computations (distances, areas), spatial feasibility (object fit, placement), occlusion and visibility, and environment-level assessments such as missing elements or requirement violations.
-Examples include queries like whether a 2\,m $\times$ 3\,m table can be placed without blocking passage, whether the television is visible from a particular seat, or which essential appliances are absent from a proposed kitchen.
-Some questions require local metric reasoning; others test whether a model can simulate constraints that would arise in physical occupancy or usability.
+FloorplanQA assesses spatial reasoning by presenting models with a single natural language question per symbolic layout.
+Questions span a range of topological and functional types, including numeric computations (distances, areas), spatial feasibility (object placement), visibility, and requirement violations.
+Some questions require fine-grained metric reasoning, others test whether a model can respect physical constraints.
 A categorized list of question types is shown in Table~\ref{tab:question-taxonomy}.

-Each question is generated by instantiating a parameterized template against the specific geometry of a layout.
-These templates are natural language prompts that fill in object names, measurements, and task-specific context.
-Prompts are issued in zero-shot settings with no few-shot scaffolding or role-based instruction, but include consistent structural cues to support stepwise inference.
-Each prompt ends with the string \emph{''Reason step by step to solve the problem.''} followed by \emph{``Final Answer:''}, enabling unambiguous output extraction.
-For instance, a placement query might read: \emph{``Given the room layout below, compute the area of the largest rectangle that can be placed in the kitchen without overlapping any object.
-Reason step by step to solve the problem.
-Final Answer: [value in square meters].''}

-Structured layouts are flattened into lists of labeled objects, each defined by an axis-aligned bounding box.
-Object names are suffixed with instance identifiers (e.g., \texttt{fridge\_1}, \texttt{table\_3}) to ensure that referents are unique and stable across prompt construction and answer evaluation.
-All coordinates are expressed in meters, using a bottom-left origin and $(x,y)$ ordering.
-There is no hierarchical or typed schema beyond the flat object list, and no implicit conventions are assumed.
-A single system prompt is prepended to every interaction, specifying general and room-specific constraints: \emph{``You are a spatial assistant.
-Assume that all windows have zero thickness.''} For layouts of type living room or bedroom, the prompt further clarifies that rugs may be overlapped by other objects, allowing for more realistic spatial arrangements involving soft surfaces.

-Some question types are instantiated deterministically given the layout geometry (e.g., exact distances between centroids), while others are drawn from constrained samplers over feasible object pairs, free-space regions, or task-specific heuristics.
-The prompt templates themselves remain fixed across layouts and models.
-This uniformity allows us to isolate spatial reasoning under consistent linguistic and structural conditions.